Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Discussion

 \section{Discussion}

-Our comprehensive analysis, from empirical observation to theoretical modeling and validation, reveals a sophisticated information processing strategy in KLR-trained networks.
-The present results are obtained near the Ridge of Optimization, which we view as a structurally relevant regime for high-capacity kernel models; nevertheless, compression behavior outside this regime remains an open question.
+Our analysis, combining empirical observations with theoretical modeling and experimental validation, suggests that KLR networks employ a structured form of information representation.
+The present results were obtained near the Ridge of Optimization, which we regard as a structurally important regime for high-capacity kernel models.
+However, the compression behavior outside this regime remains an open question.